hackclub/hackclub/workshops/konami_code/README.md

 'RUN' this code, click on the preview window once so that it gets focused and then try typing any keys.
 Keep a watch on the console!

 Voila!
 The keys pressed by the user is getting logged!
-We will make use of this keys to check whether the keys matches the Konami Code.
+We will make use of these keys to check whether the keys match the Konami Code.

 Code so far:
 ```js